mikethegrunt/problemSolving-OH/README.md

 Hello!

-This repo is set up as a database-less, to-do application built using React, Axios, and Express.
+This repo is set up as a full-stack, to-do application built using React, Axios, MySQL, and Express.

-Your task is to, using the boilerplate provided, implement the functionality of the application on the front-end and in the server to add items to server-side storage, then render them onto the page.
+Your task is to, using the boilerplate provided, implement the functionality of the application on the front-end and in the server to pull items from the databse to render them onto the page.
+In addition, your app should be able to send items from the input box of the frontend and save them in the database.

 Goals: